Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/FmrcTutorial.md

    <collection spec="<path-to-data>/fmrc_tutorial/bom/**/ocean_fc_#yyyyMMdd#.*\.nc$" />
    ~~~

-   extracts the run date by applying the template `yyyyMMdd` to the portion of the filename after "ocean_fc_".
+   Extracts the run date by applying the template `yyyyMMdd` to the portion of the filename after "ocean_fc_".

    If the information is in a directory name, then you can use the `dateFormatMark` field on the collection element.
    In our example, an example dataset paths looks like: